tstillwell/fractal-maker-IFS/README.md

 Once all equations have been input, enter a blank line to terminate input and begin graphing the image.

+Image is output as 'out.jpg' in the current directory.

 node canvas

 https://github.com/Automattic/node-canvas